 Bee Supply

 The number of colonies placed by core brokers for almond pollination varied over the survey period (see Table 2).
-In 2014, the number of colonies placed by the 12 brokers surveyed was 228,572 representing about 16% of the estimated 1.4 million colonies used for California almond pollination that year (USDA 2014).
+In 2014, the number of colonies placed by the 12 brokers surveyed was 228,572, representing about 16% of the estimated 1.4 million colonies used for California almond pollination that year (USDA 2014).
 The largest change in the number of colonies placed occurred between 2010 and 2011 with an 11.6% increase in the number of colonies placed.
 Between 2011 and 2012 the number of colonies placed by core brokers declined by 1.9%.
-In 2013, the number of colonies placed was about the same as the previous year, and in 2014, the number of colonies placed decreased by about 2.9% from the previous yea (see Figure 2).
+In 2013, the number of colonies placed was about the same as the previous year, and in 2014, the number of colonies placed decreased by about 2.9% from the previous year (see Figure 2).

 For an alternative view of the supply of bees provided for pollination services by the surveyed brokers we estimated the number of frames of bees the brokers supplied for pollination.
 The changes in supply of frames are similar to the changes in the supply of colonies between 2010 and 2012.
 In 2014, the number of frames of bees supplied increased 22% as compared to 2013 while the number of colonies supplied decreased by 16% during the same period (see Table 2).
 This result indicates that the number of colonies placed alone does not necessarily represent the true supply of available pollinators.

 The variation in the number of colonies placed over the time period is modest considering the substantial increase in the number of almond bearing acres over the survey period (see Table 1).
 We find that the number of colonies placed per acre is relatively stable over the survey period at around the recommended 2 colonies per acre in both the subsample and the full sample (see Table 3 and Table 6).
 However, the quality of those colonies was not consistent over the survey period.
 The lowest colony grade in the subsample over the survey period was 7.9 frames in 2013 and the highest grade was 9.7 in 2014 (see Table 2).